Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 1. DeWalt DCS391B Circular Saw – Best Overall

 Need more convincing?
 In tests, this saw sliced through plywood and 2x4s with ease.
 We never had trouble holding a line due to the comfortable grip and loved how the extra depth made it easy to cut in tight spots.
-Then there’s the longevity: no matter what sort of abuse you put it through, this thing runs for a long time.
+Then there’s the longevity: no matter the abuse it endures, the DCS391B runs for a long time.

 - Comfortable to hold